-Mashua ♥♥ – Peruvian (or South-American, to be precise) cuisine, very good food, nice modern ambiance, friendly service.
+Mashua ♥♥ – Peruvian (or South American, to be precise) cuisine, very good food, nice modern ambiance, and friendly service.
 Slightly more expensive than other choices on this trip.

-St James Gate ♥♥ – good sports pub on Rembrandtplein, if you are a fan of English Premier League, this is very you go to watch games.
+St James Gate ♥♥ – a good sports pub on Rembrandtplein, if you are a fan of the English Premier League, this is very you go to watch games.

-On one of my visits, the base was Heyniek apartment ♥♥ rented through Airbnb (listing).
+On one of my visits, the base was the Heyniek apartment ♥♥ rented through Airbnb (listing).